cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 In any case the application modules should never return state reverting result, which will make the channel unable to proceed.

-`ChannelKeeper.CheckOpen` method will be introduced. `ChannelChecker` function will be provided by each of the `AppModule` and injected to `ChannelKeeper.Port()` at the top level application. `CheckOpen` will find the correct `ChennelChecker` using the `PortID` and call it, which will return an error if it is unacceptible by the application.
+`ChannelKeeper.CheckOpen` method will be introduced.
+This will replace `onChanOpen*` defined under the routing module specification.
+Instead of define each channel handshake callback functions, application modules can provide `ChannelChecker` function with the `AppModule` which wille be injected to `ChannelKeeper.Port()` at the top level application.
+`CheckOpen` will find the correct `ChennelChecker` using the `PortID` and call it, which will return an error if it is unacceptible by the application.

 The `ProofVerificationDecorator` will be inserted to the top level application.